xtdb/xtdb/docs/mvp.md

 CRUX is ultimately a store of versioned EDN documents.
 The attributes of these documents are also indexed in the local KV stores, allowing for queries.
 CRUX does not use a schema for the documents.
-One reason for this as the document data might come from many different places, and not ultimately be owned by the system using CRUX to query the data.
+One reason for this is that the document data might come from many different places, and not ultimately be owned by the system using CRUX to query the data.

 On the query side, CRUX uses a Datalog dialect that's a subset of Datomic/Datascript's with some extensions.
 The results of CRUX queries